NullArray/RootHelper/README.md

 ```
 Firmwalker
 ```
 Shellscript that gathers useful information by searching the mounted firmware filesystem.
-For things such as IP addresses, passwords, common binaries and more.
+For things such as SSL and web server related files, config files, passwords, common binaries and more.
 ```
 linuxprivchecker
 ```